 Saturn in Sagittarius has also made us all work harder to arrive at a consensus reality.
 In the era of fake news, the centaur’s quest for truth is befuddled by an increasingly subjective cohesion of paradigms, and, in some cases, outright deception by internet trolls.
 This was perhaps best exemplified by the Saturn and Neptune squares of 2016.
 What we’re essentially left with is an epistemological crisis.
 What do we know?
 And how do we know that we know it?
 It almost doesn’t matter how sound your evidence is anymore.
 If you’re speaking to someone from across the political divide, you probably won’t breach the closed circuit of trusted information.

 In either case, the world has had a pretty rough go at it these past couple of years, and it’s kind of a relief to think that Saturn will soon be in his home sign, Capricorn — a place where he can operate comfortably and help us be in right relation with order and structure.
 More on that in a couple of weeks.
 For now, let’s all draft a very sober and grounded vision board, and then give our belief systems one final stress test.

 Art: Kiki Smith

 Saturn can be a tough motha.
-For detailed insight into your Saturnian transits and lessons, sign up for my personalized email reports.
+For detailed insight into your Saturnian transits and lessons, sign up for your personal horoscope.
 They’ll arrive in your inbox with Saturnian consistency and keep you up to speed on how the planets are messing with your chart each day, week, or month.